siddhant-192/ShelfSense-Library-Management/README.md

 To get a local copy of the project up and running, follow the steps in the [Installation](#installation) section.

+## Troubleshooting
+If you are not able to get the entire code downloaded, just unzip the full_copy.zip.
+It has all the code.
+For any other queries email me at siddhantmantri328[at]gmail[dot]com

 ## Acknowledgments